What’s the biggest unconference mistake you can make?

 When you combine these observations, the unfortunate outcome is that very few people will attend an unconference track.
 Most attendees will stick to the conventional and “safe” concurrent sessions on pre-announced topics.

 I was a skeptic myself when I started using participant-led formats back in 1992.
 A number of years passed before I stopped worrying whether this new-fangled way of running events would work for the next group I tried it with.
 It turns out that when a participant-led session or sessions are the only conference activities going on, people dive in and nearly everyone likes what occurs.
 But when you give people a choice between what’s familiar and what’s not, all but the bravest take the safer path.

 I’ve made the unconference track mistake.
 I’ve stood in a room set for three hundred attendees and had thirty show up, while four other concurrent sessions siphoned off 1,400 people.
-Even though those thirty participants had an amazing time, the overall perception of the vast majority who didn’t attend (and the conference organizers) was that participant-led formats were “not really wanted” and could be safely ignored.
+Yes, those thirty participants had an amazing time.
+But the overall perception of the vast majority who didn’t attend (and the conference organizers) was that participant-led formats were “not really wanted” and could be safely ignored.

 So how do we avoid making this mistake?
 Make participant-led sessions plenaries or simultaneous breakouts.
-You certainly don’t have to make unconference sessions 100% of your conference, but when they’re scheduled there should be no other type of conference activity going on.
+You certainly don’t have to make unconference sessions 100% of your conference, but there should be no other type of conference activity going on at the same time.

 There will probably always be conference organizers who are skeptical that participant-led sessions can work.
 A compromise may appear to be the way to keep such people happy, but it will invariably create a self-fulfilling prophecy; the “experimental” track will be poorly attended and the skeptics will say, “I told you so”.